کشف روندهای فعلی و شناسایی مسیرهای پژوهشی آینده در علوم اعصاب

 چکیده [English]

-This applied research integrates co-word and network analysis to examine four decades of neuroscience literature (1985–2024).
-Data were extracted from Clarivate Analytics on February 24, 2025, using a targeted search strategy with MeSH descriptors in title fields, including terms such as:
+Methodology: This applied research integrates co-word and network analysis to examine four decades of neuroscience literature (1985–2024).
+Data were extracted from Clarivate Analytics on February 24, 2025, using a targeted search strategy with MeSH descriptors in the title fields, including terms such as:

-TI=(Neurosciences) OR TI=(Cognitive Neuroscience) OR TI=(Neuroanatomy) OR TI=(Neurobiology) OR TI=(Neurochemistry) OR TI=(Neuroendocrinology) OR TI=(Neuropathology) OR TI=(Neuropharmacology) OR TI=(Neurophysiology)
+TI=(Neurosciences) OR TI= (Cognitive Neuroscience) OR TI=(Neuroanatomy) OR TI=(Neurobiology) OR TI=(Neurochemistry) OR TI=(Neuroendocrinology) OR TI=(Neuropathology) OR TI=(Neuropharmacology) OR TI=(Neurophysiology)

-The results highlight how neuroscience connects traditional subjects with new and exciting uses.
-For instance, its intersection with medicine advances diagnostic tools for conditions like Alzheimer's, while collaborations with marketing explore consumer behavior through neuromarketing frameworks.
-Similarly, linkages with spatial design and education illustrate its potential to optimize learning environments and urban planning through neuroscientific insights.
-However, the study identifies gaps in underdeveloped areas, such as neurotransmitter research, which remains underrepresented despite its foundational relevance and warrants targeted investment to unlock its transformative potential.
+Conclusion: The study concludes that the dynamism of neuroscience stems from its interdisciplinary nature, with a significant capacity to drive innovation across medicine, education, marketing, and spatial design.
+The centrality of cognitive disorders and cognitive neuroscience underscores their foundational role, combining high cohesion, cross-disciplinary influence, and conceptual interconnectedness.
+These clusters dominate the research network and exhibit robust internal synergy, enabling them to address complex questions such as the mechanisms of neurodegenerative diseases and models of cognitive processing.
+Meanwhile, emerging areas like neural connectivity and neuromarketing underscore the field's expansion into novel domains, facilitated by advanced machine learning and neuroimaging methodologies.
+The increasing adoption of hybrid analytical tools—particularly within these clusters—reflects a broader shift toward integrating computational and experimental paradigms in neuroscience research.
+The results highlight how neuroscience connects traditional disciplines with innovative applications.
+For example, its intersection with medicine advances diagnostic tools for conditions such as Alzheimer's disease, while collaborations with marketing explore consumer behavior through neuromarketing frameworks.
+Similarly, linkages with spatial design and education demonstrate neuroscience’s potential to optimize learning environments and urban planning through neuroscientific insights.
+However, the study identifies gaps in underdeveloped areas, such as neurotransmitter research, which remains underrepresented despite its fundamental importance and warrants targeted investment to unlock its transformative potential.
 Strategic diagram analysis reinforces the importance of modern, data-driven approaches in parsing neuroscience's complexity.
-The convergence of diverse methodologies—bibliometric mapping to network analysis—enables researchers to navigate the sprawling literature and identify high-affected trajectories.
-This integrative approach mitigates redundancy and fosters innovation by highlighting underserved niches, such as neurodevelopmental disorders, and emerging frontiers, such as neural connectivity.
+The convergence of diverse methodologies—from bibliometric mapping to network analysis—enables researchers to navigate the extensive literature and identify highly influential trajectories.
+This integrative approach reduces redundancy and fosters innovation by highlighting underserved niches, such as neurodevelopmental disorders, and emerging frontiers, such as neural connectivity.
+This study maps the conceptual evolution of neuroscience, highlighting its dual focus on established domains and emerging innovations.
+By delineating clusters of influence, cohesion, and growth, it provides a roadmap for prioritizing research efforts, fostering interdisciplinary collaboration, and leveraging advanced tools to address pressing scientific and societal challenges.
+The findings affirm neuroscience's role as a catalyst for breakthroughs across sectors—from healthcare to technology—while emphasizing the need for sustained investment in both its core pillars and emerging frontiers.

 کلیدواژهها [English]